jotterbach/jotterbach.github.io/src/content/professional.md

 ## Short Bio
-Dr. Johannes Otterbach is the VP of Machine Learning Research at [Merantix Labs](https://www.merantixlabs.com/).
-He has a passion for big data technologies and applications to real world problems and is an established scientist with more than 15 publications in high impact journals and has won several awards.
-Before joining Merantix Labs he worked as a Machine Learning and Algorithms Researcher at OpenAI, a Quantum Engineer at Rigettti, as a Senior Data Scientist at LendUp and as a software engineer at Palantir Technologies.
+Dr. Johannes Otterbach is the VP of Machine Learning Research at [Merantix Momentum](https://www.merantix-momentum.com/).
+He has a passion for AI & big data technologies and their applications to real world problems and is an established scientist with more than 15 publications in high impact journals and has won several awards.
+Before joining Merantix Momentum he worked as a Machine Learning and Algorithms Researcher at OpenAI, a Quantum Engineer at Rigettti, as a Senior Data Scientist at LendUp and as a software engineer at Palantir Technologies.
 He earned his Ph.D. in Physics from the University of Kaiserslautern, Germany in topics related to Quantum Computing and held a postdoctoral fellowship in the Harvard Physics department where he broadened his interests in research and computational problems.

 More details are in the (more or less up-to-date) [resume](/resume/Otterbach_resume.pdf)